 While you are here on the blog, check out the BEST Gluten Free Donut Recipes.

-- Moist texture: The moisture in the mashed bananas adds a soft and moist texture to the donut.
+• The moisture in the mashed bananas gives the donut a soft and moist texture.
 Your donuts will turn out perfectly.

-- Healthier: I use unrefined sugar to keep these donuts a little healthier.
+• I use unrefined sugar to keep these donuts a little less guilt.
 I also include almond flour so that there is some protein to balance out the sugar.
 If you are nut-free, see the recipe FAQ for a nut-free option.

-- Flexibility: You can make these donuts three different ways.
+• Make these donuts in three different ways.
 Bake these donuts in a donut pan, use a donut maker, or make them as mini muffins.

 If a sweet banana flavor is your thing, too, you MUST try my most popular banana recipe, Gluten Free Banana Bars!!